davisjam/vuln-regex-detector/bin/README.md

 - \['detectVuln\_X'\]: where X is one of the fields for `detect-vuln.pl`.
 - 'validateVuln\_X': where X is one of the fields for `validate-vuln.pl`.
 Required: 'validateVuln\_nPumps', 'validateVuln\_timeLimit'.

+## `check-file.pl`

+Input format: JSON object with keys:
+- 'file': The name of the file whose regexes we should extract
+- \['extractRegexes\_X'\]: where X is one of the fields for `extract-regexes.pl`.
+- 'X': Parms for `check-regex.pl`.

 # Requirements

 1. Set the environment variable `VULN_REGEX_DETECTOR_ROOT` to the repo root.